-  - Keep the blade well-lubricated on both sides with a lubricant such as WD-40.
+- Keep the blade for metal cutting well-lubricated on both sides with a lubricant such as WD-40.

 - Wear a face shield (not just safety glasses) to protect your eyes and face from shavings, chips, and broken blades and to prevent breathing in aluminum dust.